 Shepton Mallet Prison, Somerset

 Shepton Mallet Prison was built in 1625 and closed in 2013.
 In the early years, prison conditions were grim.
 Men, women and children were housed together.
-They weren’t separated by seriousness of their crime.
+They weren’t separated by seriousness of their crimes.
 Gaolers weren’t paid.
 They earned money doing things like selling alcohol to inmates.
 Promiscuous and drunken behaviour were common.
 Outbreaks of diseases and fever occurred regularly.

 The Victorian era led to different types of punishment such as hard labour and separating and silencing prisoners.
 Seven executions took place here between 1889 and 1926.
 The bodies were buried in the prison grounds where they remain today.